 Transformative Teaching and Research

 Any faculty member can employ service learning pedagogy in any DePaul course.
-Doing so, transforms the classroom into a dynamic space for teaching at the intersections of experiential, written, visual and other texts.
-Service learning provides the opportunity for co-learning and co-teaching with communities engaged in solving societal problems.
+Doing so transforms the classroom into a dynamic space for teaching at the intersections of experiential, written, visual and other texts.
+Service learning provides the opportunity for co-learning and co-teaching with communities engaged in addressing societal issues.

 Perhaps the greatest benefit was that issues we discuss in class weren't abstract to the students.
 They were experiencing them firsthand.

 At the Steans Center, we can assist you in creating a compelling teaching strategy informed by community engagement in the interest of building the assets of Chicago communities.

 Tap our human and financial support to pursue your interests in community-based research with students and to produce scholarship based on community engaged teaching and learning.